UKPLab/arxiv2018-bayesian-ensembles/README.md

 6. For the ARG dataset, unzip the data from `data/argmin_LMU.zip` and move it to `../../data/bayesian_sequence_combination/data`.

-## Running the experiments
+## Running the experiments from EMNLP 2019

+These instructions are for "A Bayesian Approach To Sequence Tagging with Crowds".

- If you don't need to reproduce the experiments from the paper, you can skip this part and go to the next section.
+ If you just want to use BSC for a new project, you don't need to reproduce the experiments from the paper, so you can skip this part and the next part, and go to the section "Using Bayesian Sequence Combination (BSC)".

  For all of these scripts, please run them from the root directory of this repository.
 No command line arguments are needed,